-Mortgage professionals aiming to form lasting relationships with real estate partners can do the one thing that agents value more than anything: help them generate buyer and seller leads, which they can use to fill their pipeline.
-Building relationships where customers and business partners become your best advocate is key to a successful mortgage business.
+Mortgage professionals who are focused on building Realtor relationships can do the one thing that agents value more than anything: help them generate buyer and seller leads, which they can use to fill their pipeline.
+Building Realtor relationships where customers and business partners become your best advocate is key to a successful mortgage business.
 Realtors should recognize and remember our brand, relate to your values, and recommend you to others.

 Be sure to know your best agents.
 If you don’t know where to start, a good idea is to go through all of your closed deals and see where the bulk of your business came from.
 With this information on hand, you are able to hone your strategies for 2021 and prioritize the partners to focus on.
-Developing strong partnerships require some basic steps that are often overlooked.
-Here are six simple tips to help mortgage professionals build future referral sources.
+Building Realtor relationships that will last requires some basic steps that are often overlooked.
+Here are six simple tips to help mortgage professionals in building Realtor relationships:

 - Be Proactive